SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ### Manual execution

 Now you can add your first script to the library.
-Pick any free slot (or create one), then paste this into the right box, and type "Click me" into the left box to set the label:
+Pick any free slot (or create one), type "Click me" into the left box to set the label, then paste this into the right box:

 ```
 /addvar key=clicks 1 |